colab-coop/bylaws/ARTICLE-1.markdown

 (c) Acceptance

-The Team Org Area will track Friends of CoLabr and will notify them and the Board when they fulfill the qualifications.
+The Team Org Area will track Friends of CoLab and will notify them and the Board when they fulfill the qualifications.

 Unless the Board votes to block, the member is promoted.